eduarmreyes/website/src/pages/blog/web-storage.md

 featured: true
 draft: false
 thanks: 'Photo by Bleu on Unsplash'
+reading_time: '1 min 42 sec'
 ---

 ## The Web Storage API

-While researching about this topic, which was requested by a friend of mine, I realized these two ways to store information are based on a central repo called web storage API.
+While researching this topic, which was requested by a friend of mine, I realized these two ways to store the information are based on a central repo called web storage API.

 This API provides the browser with a reasonable mechanism to store key-value pairs as described by MDN.